caxlsx/caxlsx_rails/README.md

 ###Template

+This is where you place all your [Axlsx](https://github.com/randym/axlsx) specific markup.
+Add worksheets, fill content, merge cells, add styles.
+See the [Axlsx examples](https://github.com/randym/axlsx/tree/master/examples/example.rb) page to see what you can do.

-Use the .xlsx.axlsx extension (sorry if your lysdexic!)
-In the template, use xlsx_package variable, which is set with Axlsx::Package.new:
+Use the .xlsx.axlsx extension ([watch out for typos!](#troubleshooting)) In the template, use xlsx_package variable, which is set with Axlsx::Package.new:

 ```ruby
 wb = xlsx_package.workbook